slalom-consulting-ltd/terraform-guidelines/README.md

 # terraform-guidelines

-A style guide for writing Terraform.
+## A style guide for writing Terraform by James Woolfenden

 This is a guide to writing Terraform to conform to Slalom London Style, it follows the Hashicorp guide to creating modules for the Terraform Registry <https://www.terraform.io/docs/registry/modules/publish.html> and their standard structure <https://www.terraform.io/docs/modules/index.html#standard-module-structure>.

-There are many successful ways of writing your tf, this is tried and field tested.
+There are many successful ways of writing your tf, this one is tried and field tested.

 ## Templates